-A device type in the configuration settings, "NMEA Out" is defined for use in joining two Altair or PDA systems in a master-slave mode.
+A device type in the configuration settings, "NMEA Out" is defined for use in joining two systems in a master-slave mode.
 In the master, the second com device can be set to NMEA Out, and all data received in the first com device (as well as outgoing data) will be sent to the slave.

-As an example where two Altairs are being connected together, in the slave, the first com device can then be set to "Vega" or "Altair Pro" and this system receives all data as if it came from the Master's GPS and connected instruments (Vega, FLARM etc).
+As an example where two devices are being connected together, in the slave, the first com device can then be set to "Vega" and this system receives all data as if it came from the Master's GPS and connected instruments (Vega, FLARM etc).